 Charlestown Harbour is a great place to spend the day.
 The Harbour, built in the late 1700s, has some fascinating architecture to admire.
 Visitors can stroll this historic site whilst taking in amazing views over St Austell Bay.
 A walk between the quays includes walking over the famous lock gate, which is a must for many.

-From 31st March – 31st October unique the Inner Harbour is open – free of charge – to visitors who can explore the history of the Harbour from within.
-One of our resident classic ships, the Kajsamoor is also open during this period for visitors to step onboard and explore her rich history.
+From 1st April – 31st October unique the Inner Harbour is open – free of charge – to visitors who can explore the history of the Harbour from within.

 The Harbour has a fantastic range of food a drink outlets on offer.
 Whether it’s a coffee, pasty, rum cocktail or braised beef brisket, there’s something for everyone to sit and enjoy whilst taking in the views of the harbour and tall ships.

 Charlestown has a fascinating history that visitors can explore during a scenic tour of the Inner Harbour.
 The Harbour was designed and built in the late 1700s and remains unspoilt to this day.